MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Azure.md

    - Select **Done.**

-## Exercise 7: Test Connector
+## Exercise 9: Test Connector

 **Objective:** In this exercise, you will use the Custom Connector from a canvas app.

-### Task 7.1: Test in Canvas app
+### Task 9.1: Test in Canvas app

 1. Open the Permit Management solution

-   - Navigate to the Power Apps Maker portal `https://make.powerapps.com/` and make sure you have the **Development** environment selected.
+   - Navigate to the Power Apps Maker portal `https://make.powerapps.com/`.
    - Select **Solutions**.
    - Open the **Permit Management** solution.